TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/HTTP-2/README.md

 > Reduction in transferred bytes : 178 KB / 336 KB ~ 53 %

 > Speed increase for the load time : 911ms / 2.86s ~ 68 %

+## Concept 08 Quiz - Development Techniques for HTTP/2

+> Which of thse should be done when developing for HTTP/2?

+- Minify Javascript
+- Minify CSS
+- Minify your Markup
+- Use a CDN